aisiklar/drag-and-drop-study-project/README.md

 ## userTable

-- [ ] ? make the headerColumns dynamic and self-forming according to the depth and structure of users object, this is mostly needed for smrt-table OSS project.
+- [ ] ? make the headerColumns dynamic and self-forming according to the depth and structure of users object, this is mostly needed for react-table OSS project. >> canceled and transferred to flex-react-table project.
-- [ ] another approach is dynamically arrange headerColumns upto 2 levels only.
-- [ ] re-format users, according to the headerColumns.
-- [ ] render users on a table
 - [ ] drag and drop columns